kw33ks/datasciencecoursera/README.md

 * Explains source location, variable/column definitions, transformations applied to UCI's source data, methodologies, assumptions, etc

 #### "run_analysis.R"
-* Script that downloads UCI data from its online source and transforms it to a tidy data set (.tx) with variables outlined in CodeBook.md
+* Script that downloads UCI data from its online source and transforms it to a tidy data set (.txt) with variables outlined in CodeBook.md